HEC Paris MSc Innovation and Entrepreneurship Q&A with students HEC Paris Jouy-en-Josas jeudi 12 octobre 2023 HEC Paris Jouy-en-Josas Yvelines

 HEC Paris MSc Innovation and Entrepreneurship Q&A with students HEC Paris Jouy-en-Josas

-HEC Paris MSc Innovation and Entrepreneurship Q&A with students HEC Paris Jouy-en-Josas Jeudi 12 octobre, 18h00

-HEC Paris MSc Innovation and Entrepreneurship Q&A with students Jeudi 12 octobre, 18h00 1
+HEC Paris MSc Innovation and Entrepreneurship Q&A with students Jeudi 12 octobre, 18h00 HEC Paris sur inscription

 Join us to discover HEC Paris MSc in Innovation and Entrepreneurship and its Executive track at the Program Webinar on October 12, 2023!